neverabsolute/OverseerPublic/PP.md

 ## 1. Information Collection

-Overseer does not store messages or log any interactions.
-We do not collect any personal data or message content from users.
+Overseer does not store messages or log any interactions by default.
+However, we may collect message content from users if the messages are flagged for potentially violating Discord's Terms of Service as defined [here](https://discord.com/terms).

 ## 2. Data Security

-Even though we do not collect or store any data, we still take reasonable measures to ensure that Overseer operates securely and reliably.
+Even though we only collect data under specific circumstances, we still take reasonable measures to ensure that Overseer operates securely and reliably.

 ## 3. Changes to this Privacy Policy